cranhandler/cranhandler.github.io/about/visiting.md

+ The hot water supply for the shower has to be turned on before the hot water faucet will work---put your hand on the hot faucet, reach over the porcelain lip onto the supply pipe, and down about 3 inches.
+There is the knob.
 Empty the drain trap after you shower so it'll drain for the next person.

- When turning on and off the bathtub faucets, handle them gently, the seals are weak.

  Please don't use the back, main-floor door.
 Its threshold is not load-bearing.